avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 .. _Mutreja & Dougan 2020: https://pubmed.ncbi.nlm.nih.gov/31345641/

-You can also watch a nice talk by Prof. Nick Thomson (Wellcome Sanger Institute, Cambridge, UK) on `Demystifying cholera genomic epidemiology`_, which he presented at a conference in 2019.
+You can also watch a talk by Prof. Nick Thomson (Wellcome Sanger Institute, Cambridge, UK) on `Demystifying cholera genomic epidemiology`_, which he presented at a conference in 2019.

 .. _Demystifying cholera genomic epidemiology: https://www.youtube.com/watch?v=4Z_M8J8RfTs